-In contrast, philosophical skepticism attempts to render doubtful every member of a class of propositions that we think falls within our ken.
+In contrast, philosophical skepticism attempts to render doubtful every member of some class of propositions that we think falls within our ken.
 One member of the class is not pitted against another.
-The grounds for either withholding assent to the claim that we can have such knowledge or denying that we can have such knowledge are such that there is no possible way to either answer them or neutralize them by appealing to another member of the class because the same doubt applies to each and every member of the class.
-Thus, philosophic doubt or philosophical skepticism, as opposed to ordinary incredulity, does not, in principle, come to an end.
-Or so the philosophic skeptic will claim!
+The grounds for either withholding assent to the claim that we can have such knowledge or denying that we can have such knowledge are such that there is no possible way either to answer them or to neutralize them by appealing to another member of the class because the same doubt applies to each and every member of the class.
+Thus, philosophical doubt or philosophical skepticism, as opposed to ordinary incredulity, can not, in principle, be removed.
+Or so the philosophical skeptic will claim!

 Contrast this with the deception depicted in The Matrix.
 When everything is running as programmed by the machines, there is no possible way for the “people” in the matrix to determine that the world as experienced is only a “dream world” and not the real world (the world of causes and effects).
 The only “reality” that it is possible to investigate is a computer generated one.
 (See Irwin 2002, 2005 for collections of articles on The Matrix.)

-The Truman Show is a depiction of a case of ordinary incredulity because there is some evidence available for determining what's really the case; whereas The Matrix depicts a situation similar to that imagined by the philosophic skeptic in which it is not possible to obtain evidence for determining that things are not as they seem (at least when the virtual reality is perfectly created).
-Put another way, the philosophic skeptic challenges our ordinary assumption that there is evidence available that can help us to discriminate between the real world and some counterfeit world that appears in all ways to be identical to the real world.
-Ordinary incredulity arises within the context of other propositions of a similar sort taken to be known, and it can be removed by discovering the truth of some further proposition of the relevant type.
+The Truman Show is a depiction of a case of ordinary incredulity because there is some evidence that is, in principle, available to Truman for determining what's really the case; whereas The Matrix depicts a situation similar to that imagined by a typical philosophical skeptic in which it is not possible for the Matrix-bound characters to obtain evidence for determining that things are not as they seem (whenever the virtual reality is perfectly created).
+Put another way, the philosophical skeptic challenges our ordinary assumption that there is evidence available that can help us to discriminate between the real world and some counterfeit world that appears in all ways to be identical to the real world.
+Ordinary incredulity arises within the context of other propositions of a similar sort taken to be known, and, in principle, the doubt can be removed by discovering the truth of some further proposition of the relevant type.
 On the other hand, philosophical skepticism about a proposition of a certain type derives from considerations that are such that they cannot be removed by appealing to additional propositions of that type—or so the skeptic claims.

 Consider some proposition, p.
 There are just three possible propositional attitudes one can have with regard to p's truth when considering whether p is true.
-One can either assent to p, or assent to ~p or withhold assenting both to p and to ~p.
-Of course, there are other attitudes one could have toward p.
+One can either assent to p, or assent to ~p (that is, deny p), or withhold assenting both to p and to ~p.
+For example, consider the belief that there is a god.
+The three possible propositional attitudes are: to be a believer, to be an atheist, or to be an agnostic.
+Of course, there are other attitudes one could have toward p when not considering whether p is true.
 One could just be uninterested that p or be excited or depressed that p.
 But, typically, those attitudes are either ones we have when we are not considering whether p is true or they are attitudes that result from our believing, denying or withholding p.
-For example, I might be happy or sorry that p is true when I come to believe that it is.
+For example, I might be happy or sorry that p is true when I come to believe that it is true.

 Now, consider this (meta) proposition concerning the scope of our knowledge, namely: We can have knowledge of EI-type propositions.
 Given that there are just three stances we can have toward any proposition when considering whether it is true, we can: